Wohoo22/mapping-generator-intellij-plugin/README.md

 # mapping-generator-intellij-plugin
-Wrie your code in src/main/java/com/github
+Write your code in src/main/java/com/github